Perl-Critic/PPI/README.md

 set to be used in quotes, comments, and POD.
 Primarily, this covers languages from Europe and South America.

-PPI does **not** currently provide support for Unicode, although there is an initial implementation available in a development branch from CVS.
+PPI does **not** currently provide support for Unicode.

-If you need Unicode support, and would like to help stress test the Unicode support so we can move it to the main branch and enable it in the main release should contact the author. (contact details below)
+If you need Unicode support and would like to help, contact the author. (contact details below)

 ## Round Trip Safe